castle-engine/castle-engine/examples/viewport_and_scenes/mesh_update/README.md

 You can update the mesh coordinates often, even every frame, using `TCoordinateNode.SetPoint`.
 This example demonstrates how to do it.

+Note: Alternative approach (not shown in this example) for a mesh that changes every frame is to use a vertex shader, in which case the changes to vertex positions are only calculated on the GPU.
+See https://castle-engine.io/compositing_shaders.php on how to use shaders with CGE.

 ![screenshot](screenshot.png)

 Using [Castle Game Engine](https://castle-engine.io/).